olavsalhus/BankTransactionWebViewer/README.md

 Edit the file BankWeb/Services/NordigenService.cs to add your own SECRET_ID and SECRET_KEY.

 You should be able to run the project from Visual studio.
-After logging or using the DEMO account in you should see the transactions.
+After logging in or using the DEMO account in you should see the transactions.

 Note: Using the DEMO account does not require a username or password just click sign in with blank credentials.